NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Question types

 Our distorted summaries are constructed to be plausible and generally fitting the book setting, while not being true to the book's events.
 We believe that this disentanglement of factual and stylistic knowledge will make our task better suited for training or fine-tuning long-term memory models than traditional next-word or masked-word predictions.

-We also believe that the task also well suited for testing Reading Comprehension as it requires 1) flexible knowledge of the overall narrative to recall the scene structurally closest to the distorted one 2) detailed knowledge of the book events to properly reconstruct the original scene summary.
+We also believe that the task is well-suited for testing Reading Comprehension as it requires 1) flexible knowledge of the overall narrative to recall the scene (or book part, for hierarchical summaries) structurally closest to the distorted one 2) detailed knowledge of the book events to properly reconstruct the original summary.